sanjuthomas/kafka-connect-marklogic/README.md

 ![Kafka Connect MarkLogic](kafka-connect-ml.png)

 ## What is apache kafka?
 Apache Kafka is an open-source stream processing platform developed by the Apache Software Foundation written in Scala and Java.
 The project aims to provide a unified, high-throughput, low-latency platform for handling real-time data feeds.
-For more details, refer to [kafka home page](https://kafka.apache.org/).
+For more details, please refer to [kafka home page](https://kafka.apache.org/).

 ## Implementation details